Welcome to today's edition of the Rush 24-7 podcast.

 I really appreciate that.

-And obviously the deficit talk boils down to two things revenues and expenditures.
+And obviously, the deficit talk boils down to two things, revenues and expenditures.

 And I think it is very unreasonable of the Republican Party to say you can do anything except look at the revenue side.

-And I look at John Paulson, the hedge fund manager who made a billion dollars in the fall of 2008 by betting against subprime mortgages, and he paid 14% in capital gains on that money.
+And I look at John Paulson, the hedge fund manager who made a billion dollars in the fall of 2008 by betting against prime mortgages.

-You know, that is half the money that my husband pays working 50 hours a week and it's not.
+You know, that is half the money that my husband pays working 50 hours a week and you want to raise the capital gains tax.

 I know that we have among the highest in the world.

-Sylvia, I'm like I said, this is my best behavior version of me here, but Sylvia, we have unemployment in this country at 9.2%.
+Sylvia, like I said, this is my best behavior version of me here, but Sylvia, we have unemployment in this country at 9.2%.

 The needle on that thing has moved since Obama became president.